-The primary access road for the Project during both construction and operation would be Valley of Fire Road, a paved, public roadway that crosses through the site (Figure 1-14).
+The primary access road for the Project during both construction and operation would be Valley of Fire Road, a paved, public roadway that crosses through the site.
 Valley of Fire Road connects to I-15 less than 0.5 mile (0.8 kilometer) west of the Project site.
-Two alternate routes have been identified if access from through Valley of Fire Road on Tribal land is not secured.
-Alternate Route 1 is I-15 to Northshore Road to Valley of Fire Road.
-Alternate Route 2 is I-15 to State Route 169 (SR 169) to Valley of Fire Road (Figure 1-14).